humayoun007/dotnetcore_samples/README.md

 # dotnetcore samples is a sample dot net core api project for task management

-## WEB UI or Web Client has not created yet but will be as soon as possible
+## WEB UI or Web Client has been created also.so you can direct run it in iis express

-## Currently any one can test it using chrome postman or CURL after download source code and run project in IIS Express
+## Additionaly any one can test it using chrome postman or CURL after download source code and run project in IIS Express

 # API list (Can be consume in browser)